00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 To bootstrap the development of IPAs, Huma will offer bounty programs via gitcoin platform or hackathons.
 The IPA submissions will be reviewed, and once approved, the developers will be rewarded with the bounties.

-Once the protocol goes live, a portion of the protocol revenue will be carved out to reward IPA developers, who can contribute by developing new IPAs or maintaining existing IPAs.
+A portion of the protocol revenue will be carved out to reward IPA developers and maintainers.
 Huma DAO will review the contributions and determine how to split the total IPA rewards to different IPA contributors.

-### 2.3 V1 MVP

-- Publish standard interface for IPAs
-- Open source sample IPA (e.g. RN)
-- Publish a developer guide
-- Organize all IPAs in Github for easy discovery

-The following features will not be in MVP:

-- IP performance dashboard (v2)

 ## 3.0 Evaluation Agent (EA)

-EA allows Developers to build and plug in their risk management modules in Huma Protocol.
+Evaluation Agent developers build and plug in their context-aware risk management modules into Huma Protocol.
 Each EA implements a standard interface to interact with Huma SDK and Huma contracts.

 All the EAs are expected to run off-chain considering the computational complexity involved.
-We do not expect EAs to be open-sourced in the foreseeable future for anti-fraud reasons.
+We do not expect EAs to be open-sourced in the foreseeable future as an anti-fraud measure.

 ### 3.1 EA Listing and Hosting

-In the early stage, we expect each pool to have its own EA.
-Once the platform becomes more mature, we envision some EAs will be generic or highly configurable, and thus can be shared by multiple pools.
-At that stage, we will provide a dashboard of the EAs to highlight their performances to the pool owners.
+Each pool will select an EA to delegate its underwriting.
+EAs are expected to be highly specialized per use case initially, however it's also possible that more generic EAs are developed in the future.

 The EA developers will submit EAs to Huma DAO for review.
-Once approved, the EAs will be deployed to a hosting platform provided by Huma.
-The hosting platform will be open-sourced, but we will not require the EAs to open source the EA programs themselves.
+Once approved, the EAs will be deployed to a cloud platform provided by Huma.
+The cloud platform will be open-sourced, even though Huma does not require the EAs to open source their models.

-We also considered the option for EA developers to host EAs by themselves.
-We call this option Private EA.
-We decided not to support it in v1 for several reasons:

-1. Significant devops workload is needed to run an EA in production.
-It will be a burden for the EA developers.
-2. Pool owners will unlikely use a private EA in the early days.
-Only after some EAs proved their performance and trustworthiness, will pool owners be open to use private EAs.
-3. Huma’s hosting platform will be open sourced.
-It is merely a supporting infrastructure.
-Since it does not intervene with the credit underwriting decisions, the risk for it to be viewed as overly centralized is low.

-In v2, we will look to make this EA-hosting platform more decentralized.
+In v2, we will look into making this platform more decentralized.

 ### 3.2 EA rewards and responsibilities

+EAs are required to provide meaningful contributions to the liquidity pool so that they have enough skin in the game.
+The percentage of EA’s contribution is governed by a configuration parameter: \_liquidityRateInBpsByEA, which is determined by each Pool Owner.

 EA takes a percentage of the pool income.
-We will call it commissionRateInBpsForEA in the protocol.
-It can be configured for each pool and 2000bps can be a good starting point.
+It is defined in the configuration parameter \_rewardRateInBpsForEA.
+It can be configured for each pool balancing the liquidity contribution requirement.

-EAs are required to provide meaningful contributions to the liquidity pool so that they have enough skin in the game.
-The percentage of EA’s contribution is governed by a configuration parameter: liquidityRateInBpsByEA, which is determined by each Pool Owner.

-### 3.3 V1 MVP

-- Publish standard interface for EAs
-- Publish a developer guide
-- Deploy Invoice Factoring EA (Note: not open source)
-- Host a descriptive page on Github or Gitbooks for each EA
-- Launch the EA hosting and serving platform

-The following features will not be in MVP:

-- EA performance dashboard (v2)

 ## 4.0 Lending Protocol